 Montmartre is a neighbourhood of winding roads, interesting people and unusual nightlife.
 You could spend months exploring the unique twists and turns of Montmartre, but the best place to start is the bars.
 Marlusse et Lapin is a tiny bar that looks exactly like an old hotel room in the interior.
 Complete with bathtub, sewing machine and closets.
 Get in early, as the place is very small and fills up quickly.
 Another bar to stop at is Pablo Picasso’s old haunt – Lapin Agile.
 Picasso used to draw sketches of the performers at the bar in exchange for drinks.
 The Lapin Agile is the oldest cabaret venue in Paris that is still in operation.

 As you’re in the Montmartre area, make sure to stop off at the I Love You Wall – an installation depicting 311 different ways to say I love you from all around the world.
-A romantic trip to Paris is not complete without a stop here!
+It’s one of the best things to see in Paris if you’re on a romantic trip!

 7. Have a picnic with a view in Parc des Buttes-Chaumont